 - He should suffer because of human “err”, frailty, or “hamartia”.

 Indeed, Oedipus Rex fulfills first requirement of tragedy.
 The play starts when Oedipus Rex is the king of Thebes.
 People worship him; they consider him god; audience sees him living a prosperous life but at the end, audience finds him in a miserable condition.
-Undoubtedly, he falls from a position of lofty eminence; therefore, in view of first requirement of tragedy, we can consider Oedipus Rex a tragic hero.
+Undoubtedly, he falls from a position of lofty eminence; therefore, in view of first requirement of tragedy, we can consider him a tragic hero.

 As a Tragic Hero, Oedipus Rex is good but not perfect:

 Oedipus Rex fulfills the second requirement of tragedy too.
 He is good but not perfect.
 “A kind king” is his title of respect.
 He is good to his wife.
 Welfare of people of Thebes is his first priority.
 When he knew that an unknown disease wrapped his people, he sent his men to find out the reason behind it.
 He is also not a villain.
 He is neither flawless nor a scoundrel.
-There may be flaw in his character yet he is not a bad person.
-He is a kind person and takes every step for the welfare of his people.
+There may be flaws in his character yet he is not entirely a bad person.
+He is kind and takes every step for the welfare of his people.
 Hence to the extent of this requirement, Oedipus Rex can be called a good tragic hero.

 He belongs to a noble class

 Class of Kings is the class of Oedipus Rex.
 He is son of a king and himself becomes king after solving the riddle of sphinx.
 Aristotle narrows down the scope of tragedy while saying that there is more pleasure in watching the downfall of a king than a common man.
 When a king suffers due to “hamartia”, it shocks the audience and causes the catharsis of pity and fear.
 Thus, so far as the requirement of noble class is concerned Oedipus Rex is a tragic hero.